 References to a "fiery ordeal" (4:12) and the experience of suffering required of the brotherhood throughout the world (5:9) suggest a universal imperial persecution, and there was none in Peter's lifetime.
 However, since there was no universal persecution of Christians until the 2d century, this interpretation of the suffering would require a dating too late to be plausible.
 The passage may mean no more than harassment and the common Christian demand to take up the cross.

-In fact, these harassments could have existed at any time during 30-60, not just by the Jews but from Gentiles, as can be seen in Philippians 1:28-30, 1 Thess.
+In fact, these harassments could have existed at any time during 30-60, not just by the Jews but from Gentiles, as seen in Philippians 1:28-30, 1 Thess.
 2:14, but in 1 Peter the persecution seems much more acute.
 This however is not a big problem, since some sort of problems could have arisen, due to a combination of the Jews who could easily charge the Christians of not observing the emperor cult and having another king instead of Caesar (Luke 23:2, Acts 17:7).
 In fact, the cause and types of sufferings seem to be connected to such agitators as mentioned in 4:4.
 The note about their brothers having the same sufferings throughout the world (kosmo: Roman empire, cf. Romans 1:8) therefore relates to these same types of local harassments from time to time, with these having become somewhat acute in those areas, hence Peter addressing these multiple (connected) regions.
+The expulsion of Jews from Rome in 49 because of Christian-Jewish tensions, which could've been imitated anywhere, is a similar example, as well as the later pogroms of Christians by Nero in the 60's.
 The "fiery ordeal" of 4:12 does not need to mean an intense state-wide persecution, especially in light of 1:1-4:11, and the non-complementary language of 4:12-5:11 if such a persecution were presupposed (e.g. 4:19 presupposes the Christian is very likely to live on after his/her "persecution" and so on).
 Perrin sees an indication of a state-wide persecution in 5:8 because it mentions one adversary, which all Christians have in common, but as the verse itself states, this is the devil waiting to trick the Christian into sin, not any Roman figure, i.e. the emperor.
 Grant's supposition that Peter assumed the persecutions on the Roman church in Nero would eventually be imposed on the other churches is certainly possible, but not necessary, and somewhat unlikely given the above (viz. that no state-wide persecution is presupposed by the epistle).

 2. Church organization in 5:1 has established presbyters appointed and paid, which would seem to fit 70-100 better than 50-70.
-Although Raymond Brown calls attention to this seemingly developed church structure, he also points out that the references to varied charisms in 4:10-11 suggest a transitional period (i.e. before 70), and we see that appointment and salary of deacons and so on ocurred in Paul (e.g. 1 Cor.), and so how much more presbyters.
+Although Raymond Brown calls attention to this seemingly developed church structure, he also points out that the references to varied charisms in 4:10-11 suggest a transitional period (i.e. before 70).
+We see appointment and salary of deacons in Paul (1 Cor.
+9:1-18), so how much more presbyters.

 5. Marxsen maintains that due to the epistle's similarities to Paul, there is no "Petrine" character in any way.
-But as we have said the dependence is not literary, and what is a "Petrine" character?
+But as we have said the dependence is not literary.
+And what is a "Petrine" character in this sense?
 If the incident in Galatians 2 (which ocurred in 48, not 60) is the exception and not the rule, why couldn't this epistle have been written by Peter's "character"?

 6. Marxsen states that the epistle seems written to one church, not many.
 Although he says that this is natural for 2:18ff. and 3:1ff., 7, 8ff. "if we suppose a baptismal address is being used there", but we also get this impression from chapter 5.
 But nothing limits chapter 5 to a single church.
 There are instructions there that would befit one church at a time, but certainly nothing limits it to one church exclusively.
 It is much more work for a forgerer who states his audience is no one in specific (1:2), to then try and maintain a fiction for a single church, and such a situation could not happen if he did not have any one church in mind, nor do we find that in 1 Peter.
 But a forgerer who kept in mind an epistle for all Christians under the spurious destination in 1:2 is equally probably from the internal evidence of 1 Peter as is if Peter himself addressed it, if not less so.
 In sum, no part of 1 Peter limits or seems to limit it to a single church exclusively.